Under 18 Addendum

 The University enforces a no-pets policy in its residence halls and University-owned apartments, subject to any exception required under applicable law to accept any service animal.

-At its sole discretion on a case-by-case basis, such as for therapy or companion purposes, the University also may permit any animal for which state or federal civil rights law does not create an exception.
+At its sole discretion and on a case-by-case basis, for therapy or companion purposes, the University also may permit any animal for which state or federal civil rights law does not create an exception.

 Under its student conduct code and any applicable law, the University reserves a right to enforce any relevant rule that governs use of any service, therapy or companion animal.